 The school environment is accessible to children with a range of disabilities.
 All internal accommodation is on a single level, radiating from the main hall area, and is fully wheelchair accessible.
-There is a disabled toilet, changing room and shower facility.
+There is a disabled toilet.

 The main school policies are held on the school’s website which has recently been reviewed and updated.

 Where necessary, reviews are made of individual children’s requirements for specialised equipment/furniture, with support of the Occupational Therapy services.

 The school has regular Pupil Progress meetings, where individual children are reviewed and any special needs are identified.
 Because the school has a small number of children there is constant assessment/review of children with special needs.